AndyZjy/AndyZjy/README.md

 - ⛵  Live happily, work happily.
 - ✍🏻  Put your back into it!
 - ✨  Fake it until you become it.
+- I'm a dedicated programmer on the path to becoming a professional in software development, driven by determination and passion.
+I constantly strive to improve myself and embrace learning new technologies.

 ##### GitHub Stats